Protein: Structure

-Number of proteins encoded in genomes

-The number of proteins encoded in a genome roughly corresponds to the number of genes (although there may be a significant number of genes that encode RNA of protein, e.g. ribosomal RNAs).
-Viruses typically encode a few to a few hundred proteins, archaea and bacteria a few hundred to a few thousand, while eukaryotes typically encode a few thousand up to tens of thousands of proteins (see genome size for a list of examples).
+As of April 2024, the Protein Data Bank contains 181,018 X-ray, 19,809 EM and 12,697 NMR protein structures.

+Classification

+Proteins are primarily classified by sequence and structure, although other classifications are commonly used.
+Especially for enzymes the EC number system provides a functional classification scheme.
+Similarly, gene ontology classifies both genes and proteins by their biological and biochemical function, and by their intracellular location.

+Sequence similarity is used to classify proteins both in terms of evolutionary and functional similarity.
+This may use either whole proteins or protein domains, especially in multi-domain proteins.
+Protein domains allow protein classification by a combination of sequence, structure and function, and they can be combined in many ways.
+In an early study of 170,000 proteins, about two-thirds were assigned at least one domain, with larger proteins containing more domains (e.g. proteins larger than 600 amino acids having an average of more than 5 domains).

 Biochemistry

-Most proteins consist of linear polymers built from series of up to 20 different L-α- amino acids.
-All proteinogenic amino acids possess common structural features, including an α-carbon to which an amino group, a carboxyl group, and a variable side chain are bonded.
-Only proline differs from this basic structure as it contains an unusual ring to the N-end amine group, which forces the CO–NH amide moiety into a fixed conformation.
-The side chains of the standard amino acids, detailed in the list of standard amino acids, have a great variety of chemical structures and properties; it is the combined effect of all of the amino acid side chains in a protein that ultimately determines its three-dimensional structure and its chemical reactivity.
+Most proteins consist of linear polymers built from series of up to 20 L-α-amino acids.
+All proteinogenic amino acids have a common structure where an α-carbon is bonded to an amino group, a carboxyl group, and a variable side chain.
+Only proline differs from this basic structure as its side chain is cyclical, bonding to the amino group, limiting protein chain flexibility.
+The side chains of the standard amino acids have a variety of chemical structures and properties, and it is the combined effect of all amino acids that determines its three-dimensional structure and chemical reactivity.

-The amino acids in a polypeptide chain are linked by peptide bonds.
-Once linked in the protein chain, an individual amino acid is called a residue, and the linked series of carbon, nitrogen, and oxygen atoms are known as the main chain or protein backbone.

-The peptide bond has two resonance forms that contribute some double-bond character and inhibit rotation around its axis, so that the alpha carbons are roughly coplanar.
+The amino acids in a polypeptide chain are linked by peptide bonds between amino and carboxyl group.
+An individual amino acid in a chain is called a residue, and the linked series of carbon, nitrogen, and oxygen atoms are known as the main chain or protein backbone.
+The peptide bond has two resonance forms that confer some double-bond character to the backbone.
+The alpha carbons are roughly coplanar with the nitrogen and the carbonyl (C=O) group.
 The other two dihedral angles in the peptide bond determine the local shape assumed by the protein backbone.
-The end with a free amino group is known as the N-terminus or amino terminus, whereas the end of the protein with a free carboxyl group is known as the C-terminus or carboxy terminus (the sequence of the protein is written from N-terminus to C-terminus, from left to right).
+One consequence of the N-C(O) double bond character is that proteins are somewhat rigid.
+A polypeptide chain ends with a free amino group, known as the N-terminus or amino terminus, and a free carboxyl group, known as the C-terminus or carboxy terminus.
+By convention, peptide sequences are written N-terminus to C-terminus, correlating with the order in which proteins are synthesized by ribosomes.

 The words protein, polypeptide, and peptide are a little ambiguous and can overlap in meaning.
 Protein is generally used to refer to the complete biological molecule in a stable conformation, whereas peptide is generally reserved for a short amino acid oligomers often lacking a stable 3D structure.
 But the boundary between the two is not well defined and usually lies near 20–30 residues.
-Polypeptide can refer to any single linear chain of amino acids, usually regardless of length, but often implies an absence of a defined conformation.